Austria’s ex-vice chancellor on trial for corruption charges

 VIENNA (AP) — The former Austrian vice chancellor and ex-leader of Austria’s right-wing Freedom Party went on trial Tuesday for corruption charges at a Vienna court.

 Heinz-Christian Strache is accused of trying to change laws in order to favor a private hospital in exchange for donations.
+He pleaded not guilty in court on Tuesday, Austrian news agency APA reported.

 Prosecutors allege that Strache accepted a 10,000-euro ($11,850) donation for his party in exchange for a legal amendment that would have benefitted the donor’s private hospital by bringing it under a public funding umbrella.
 The trial, which opened Tuesday, is expected to last for four days.

+Allegedly the manager of the hospital also invited Strache and his wife on a trip by private jet to the Greek island of Corfu in the spring of 2018.
+Both Strache and the manager have rejected the accusations, APA reported.

-If convicted, Strache he could face a prison sentence ranging from 6 months to 5 years.
+If convicted, Strache could face a prison sentence ranging from 6 months to 5 years.

 Strache’s legal team announced that neither Strache nor his lawyers will give any public statements during the trial, local media reported.